awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_message_application/Readme.md

 ## Create the HTML files

-At this point, you have created all of the Java files required for the AWS Message application.
+At this point, you have created all of the Java files required for the AWS Messaging application.
 Now you create the HTML files that are required for the application's graphical user interface (GUI).
 Under the **resource** folder, create a **template** folder, and then create the following HTML files:

 + index.html
 + message.html
 + layout.html

 The **index.html** file is the application's home view.
 The **message.html** file represents the view for sending messages.
-Finally, the **layout.html** file represents the menu visible in all views.
+Finally, the **layout.html** file represents the menu that's visible in all views.

 ### index.html

-The following HTML code represents the **index.html** file.
+The following HTML represents the **index.html** file.

      <!DOCTYPE html>
      <html xmlns:th="http://www.thymeleaf.org" xmlns:sec="http://www.thymeleaf.org/thymeleaf-extras-springsecurity3">